cadogsoftware/cadogsoftware.github.io/README.md

 ### Tech Evaluations

 #### Java based REST frameworks
-A comparison of some of the Java based REST frameworks [here](docs/java-rest-frameworks/evaluation.md)
+A comparison of some of the Java based REST frameworks is [here](docs/java-rest-frameworks/evaluation.md)